www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2023-10-02-provide-scheduling-tool-for-schools-in-general.md

 * [ ] Find teacher/school for testing?
 There is currently a problem with the contact person.
 * [ ] Consider making program runnable in Browser via Javascript.
     * [ ] https://github.com/mirkosertic/Bytecoder
-* [ ] Consider htmx for complex UI in the future: https://htmx.org/
+* [x] Consider htmx for complex UI in the future: https://htmx.org/ -> This is not relevant for now.
-* [ ] Cache projectPath of ProjectsRendererI.
+* [x] Cache projectPath of ProjectsRendererI. -> This is not relevant for now.